cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

   two_point_model_error_nonconverged_error
     Indicates whether the two-point-model should raise an error or return NaN if its iterative solver does not converge.

+  upstream_SOL_collisionality
+    SOL collisionality calculated from the upstream quantities from two-point model

   vertical_field_mutual_inductance
     This unitless mutual-inductance quantity provides the coupling between the plasma surface and the vertical magnetic field.